magcil/audio-adversarial-attacks/README.md

 ### 2.2 Particle Swarm Optimization

 To generate an adversarial example using PSO you'll need to first initialize the class responsible for making the attack.
-For example, to produce an adversarial example that misclassifies the file `example.wav` as "Silence",use the following procedure:
+For example, to produce an adversarial example that misclassifies the file `example.wav` as "Silence", use the following procedure:

 ```python
 import json